aduial/jfx-ithildin-old/README.md

 = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = = =

-(1) this should be similar to how the entries are displayed on Eldamo.org, but not as extensive.
-This application serves a different goal as the corresponding Eldamo page (e.g. as an aid in writing poetry).
-We can, however, display a link to that page as a referral, because the Eldamo page id is available in the database.

-(2) it is not clear at this point how to implement this central database, or whom should curate this.
+(1) it is not clear at this point how to implement this central database, or whom should curate this.
 The easiest possibility would be to stick to the Eldamo data set and keep using that as the reference set, but possibly people should want to fork it and create a separate central database.
 It's not clear at this point what everybody wants, or what even would be doable.
 Suggestions are more than welcome here as well, and it's probably best to discuss this on the Languages of Middle-Earth Google